JMPerez/jmperez.github.com/source/talks/index.md

   }
 </style>

+I speak at conferences and meetups about web performance optimization.
+If you think one of my talks could fit your event, <a href="mailto:jmperez1985@gmail.com">send me an email or <a href="https://twitter.com/jmperezperez">contact me on Twitter</a>.

 Here you can find a list of my talks at web conferences and local meetups.

-Do you want me to talk at your event? <a href="mailto:jmperez1985@gmail.com">Send me an email or <a href="https://twitter.com/jmperezperez">contact me on Twitter</a>.

 <hr/>
 <ul class="columns-2" class="talks">